-The Sunalta Planning and Development Committee (SPDC) is a standing committee of the SPDC that reports to the SPDC Board of Directors.
-Our committee volunteer run and is chaired by our Vice President Micheal Jones.
+The Sunalta Planning and Development Committee (SPDC) is a standing committee that reports to the SCA Board of Directors.
+Our committee is volunteer run and is chaired by our Vice President Micheal Jones.
 Planning Committee bases its response to new proposals in the community using the Sunalta Area Redevelopment Plan (ARP), a statutory document which ultimately guides development in the community.
 The ARP was drafted in consultation with the community and approved by City Council in 1988; after three years of community engagement, the Part II Transit Oriented Development Area amendment was approved in 2009 with the most recent revision in December 2018.

 HSPC’s activities are guided by its Terms of Reference, which was ratified by the Board of Directors in November 2013 and revised in January 2018.